huggingface/transformers/docs/source/task_summary.rst

     >>> print(resulting_string)
     Hugging Face is based in DUMBO, New York City, and has

-In the next section, we show how this functionality is leveraged in :func:`~transformers.PreTrainedModel.generate` to generate multiple tokens up to a user-defined length.
+In the next section, we show how :func:`~transformers.PreTrainedModel.generate` can be used to generate multiple tokens up to a specified length instead of one token at a time.

 Text Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~